pnxtech/hydra-synchron-svcs/README.md

 ```

 ## Task Types
-Synchron can be sent four types of tasks.
+Synchron can be sent one of the following types of tasks.

 | Type | Usage |
 |------|-------|